ashenBlade/postgres-dev-helper/docs/configuration.md

 Extension has config file with custom settings - `.vscode/pgsql_hacker_helper.json`.

-You can create file manually or using command `PgSQL: Open or create configuration file`.
+You can create file manually or using command `PGHH: Open or create configuration file`.
 Json schema will assist you while editing.

 Extension tracks changes in the file and rereads it, when necessary.
-Also, you can run `PgSQL: Refresh configuration file` command.
+Also, you can run `PGHH: Refresh configuration file` command.

 > NOTE: after debug session have started changes in configuration file will not be reflected.